Labyrinth and Rock Wall, Fredericton

 A Labyrinth is based on a unicursal pattern with a single unbranching path leading to the centre – you can’t get lost in it, as there is only one way in and the same exit out.
 A Maze has many branching multi-cursal patterns with dead-ends or alternative routes that may be taken – you can get lost in them.
-Labyrinth can be drawn in a simple three-path pattern, the classical seven-path pattern dating from before 430 BC, or the larger eleven-path pattern as found in the cathedral at Chartres, France.
+A labyrinth can be drawn in a simple three-path pattern, the classical seven-path pattern dating from before 430 BC, or the larger eleven-path pattern as shown here, found on the floor of the cathedral at Chartres, France.
 Labyrinths have on various occasions been used in Christian tradition as a part of worship.
 In medieval times, labyrinths began to appear on church walls and floors around 1000 C.E.

 As I levelled the earth, many large rocks began to turn up.
 They most likely had been cleared from the farm fields beyond, possibly as early as the 17th century when the Acadians occupied this part of New Brunswick.
-I used these to build a simple stacked standing rock wall to enclose the space, with a single path entrance which I dubbed the "Roman Road".
+I used these to layout the "Roman Road" and to build a simple stacked standing rock wall to enclose the space, with a single path entrance which I dubbed the "Roman Road".

 As the idea for the Labyrinth took shape, it became necessary to build a second entrance to the site, so the wall was rearranged as needed – a few times, to be honest.